-Subparagraph (c)(2)(B) provides that the person requesting the warrant shall prepare a "duplicate original warrant" which will be read and recorded verbatim by the magistrate on an "original warrant."
+ederal a search warrant by traditional means."
+Subparagraph (c)(2)(B) provides that the person requesting the warrant shall prepare a "duplicate original warrant" which will be read and recorded verbatim n the by the magistrate on an "original warrant."
 The magistrate may direct that the warrant be modified.

-Subparagraph (c)(2)(C) provides that, if the magistrate is satisfied that the circumstances are such as to make it reasonable to dispense with a written affidavit and that grounds for the application exist or there is probable cause to believe that they exist, he shall order the issuance of the warrant by directing the requestor to sign the magistrate's name on the duplicate original warrant.
+Subparagraph (c)(2)(C) provides that, if the magistrate is satisfied that the circumstances are such as istrate is satisfied that the circumstances are such as to make it reasonable to dispense with a written affidavit and that grounds for the application exist or there is probable cause to believe that they exist, he shall order the issuance of the warrant by directing the requestor to sign the magistrate's name on the duplicate original warrant.
 The magistrate is required to sign the original warrant and enter the time of issuance thereon.
 The finding of probable cause may be based on the same type of evidence appropriate for a warrant upon affidavit.